 Further, from time to time, typically on an annual basis, payment rates are updated and revised by third-party payors.
 Such updates could impact the demand for our product candidates, to the extent that customers who are prescribed our product candidates, if approved, are not separately reimbursed for the cost of the product candidates.
 An example of payment updates is the Medicare program updates to physician payments, which is done on an annual basis.
 In the past, when the application of the formula resulted in lower payment, Congress has passed interim legislation to prevent the reductions.
-The Medicare Access and CHIP Reauthorization Act of 2015, or MACRA, ended the use of the statutory formula and provided for a 0.5% annual increase in payment rates under the Medicare Physician Fee Schedule through 2019, but no annual update from 2020 through 2025.
-MACRA also introduced a merit-based incentive bonus program for Medicare physicians beginning in 2019.
-At this time, it is unclear how the introduction of the merit-based incentive program will impact overall physician reimbursement under the Medicare program.
+The Medicare Access and CHIP Reauthorization Act of 2015, or MACRA, ended the use of the statutory formula also referred to as the Sustainable Growth Rate, for certain payment and established a quality payment incentive program, also referred to as the Quality Payment Program.
+This program provides clinicians with two ways to participate, including through the Advanced Alternative Payment Models, or APMs, and the Merit-based Incentive Payment System, or MIPS.
+In November 2019, CMS issued a final rule finalizing the changes to the Quality Payment Program.
+At this time, it is unclear how the introduction of the Quality Payment Program will impact overall physician reimbursement under the Medicare program.
+Any reduction in reimbursement from Medicare or other government programs may result in a similar reduction in payments from private payors.